-DGIF, like all state agencies, is subject to the Department of Planning and Budget's (DPB's) requirement to implement a performance management system that includes a strategic plan.
+DGIF, like all state agencies, is subject to the Department of Planning and Budget's (DPB) requirement to implement a performance management system that includes a strategic plan.
 A meaningful strategic plan is important for DGIF because the agency has several financial and programmatic challenges that need attention.
 Without a strategic plan, DGIF may defer making key decisions about revenue, programs, and staffing.
-Deferring key decisions will put the agency in a reactive position in which it may be forced to make changes in an ad-hoc and rushed manner over a short period of time, rather than in a strategic manner over a longer period of time.
+Deferring key decisions will put the agency in a reactive position, which may force the agency to make changes in an ad-hoc and rushed manner over a short period of time, rather than in a strategic manner over a long period of time.